- What is multiple sclerosis?

 What is multiple sclerosis?

 Multiple sclerosis, also referred to as “MS,” is a neurological disorder affecting the nerves of the brain and spinal cord.
-MS is thought to be an “autoimmune” disease, which means that a person’s own immune system is attacking his or her body.
+MS is thought to be an “autoimmune” disease, which means that a person’s own immune system is attacking their body.
 This attack damages the protective covering to the nerves (myelin) and eventually the nerves (axons) as well.

 MS is most often diagnosed in young adults, and symptoms can range from visual changes, numbness, and vertigo, to bladder and bowel problems, weakness, and spasticity (muscle tightness), among other symptoms.
 Individuals may also experience emotional difficulties, such as depression, or cognitive issues, such as forgetfulness.
 For most people with early MS, symptoms tend to flare up (“relapse”) and subside (“remit”) for long periods of time.